amberj/pycon-india-2013-notes/august-31-2013/django-beyond-basics.markdown

 > A: Convention-first approach has de-facto conventions for doing things.
 Configurations-first approach allows you more flexibility.

 Q: Why is IPython better?
-> A: Python console on Androids.
+> A: Python console on Steroids.
 Loads of useful features.